 Writing Program Administration, Feminist Rhetorics, Composition

 Courtney Adams Wooten began her career at Stephen F. Austin State University in Nacogdoches, TX, serving as the writing program administrator there for four years before joining GMU as the Director of Composition.
-She currently serves on the Council of Writing Program Administrators' Executive Board, and she is the book review editor for WPA: Writing Program Administration.
-She co-edited the collections WPAs in Transition and The Things We Carry: Strategies for Recognizing and Negotiating Emotional Labor in Writing Program Administration, and she has published in Composition Studies, WPA, Peitho, and Harlot as well as several edited collections.
+She co-edited the collections WPAs in Transition and The Things We Carry: Strategies for Recognizing and Negotiating Emotional Labor in Writing Program Administration, and she has published in Composition Studies, WPA, Peitho, Harlot, Academic Labor, and College English as well as several edited collections.

 The Things We Carry: Strategies for Recognizing and Negotiating Emotional Labor in Writing Program Administration.
 Courtney Adams Wooten, Jacob Babb, Kristi Murray Costello, and Kate Navickas, eds.
 Logan, UT: Utah State University Press, 2020.